Sultan Ibragimov: Ibragimov vs. Cole, Lawrence, Ahunanya

-Ibragimov vs. Whitaker, Austin
+Ibragimov vs. Whitaker

 Ibragimov had his next fight scheduled two months later against 6 ft 8 in Lance Whitaker (31–3–1, 26 KOs) at the Hard Rock Live in Hollywood, Florida.
 Some observers viewed the fight as a big step up in competition for Ibragimov, describing Whitaker as the first true heavyweight contender Ibragimov had faced in his career up to that date.
+Coming into the fight, Whitaker was ranked No. 8 heavyweight contender by the WBO and No. 10 by the IBF.
 The build-up to the fight was surrounded with a lot of tension.
 A face-off at the pre-fight press-conference ended in a brawl when Whitaker pressed his first against Ibragimov's face and Ibragimov returned the favor, which prompted Whitaker to push Ibragimov away.
 Members of each boxer's team immediately came in to help their fighter.
 Both fighters were separated a couple of times, only to resume brawling.
 Ibragimov's manager Sampson Lewkowicz appeared to have got the worst of it, as he was accidentally punched by both fighters at the same time and had to be taken to the hospital.
 There were rumours that Whitaker injured his hand during the brawl which would put the fight in jeopardy, however Whitaker denied these rumours.
 For the fight, Ibragimov weighed in at 220.5 lb and was outweighed by Whitaker by 50 lb.
 The fight was aired on ESPN2 and headlined the card that also featured another heavyweight contender Samuel Peter taking on Robert Hawkins.